 - In an income tax system, it is solely the responsibility of an employee or an individual who has earned the salary or an income to pay the income tax.
 On the other hand, in a payroll tax system, both the employers and the employees are responsible for making contributions towards the payroll tax.

-- Payroll taxes are highly regressive in nature whereas income taxes are highly progressive in nature.
-Payroll taxes are regressive because the tax slabs are fixed which means that the tax liability of employees with a high salary shall be totally equal to the tax liability of employees with a lower salary.
+- Payroll taxes are highly regressive in nature, whereas income taxes are highly progressive in nature.
+Payroll taxes are regressive because the tax slabs are fixed, which means that employees’ tax liability with a high salary shall be totally equal to the tax liability of employees with a lower salary.
 Income taxes are progressive in nature because the tax slabs are not fixed as compared to payroll taxes.
 This means that the rise in the level of pre-determined tax slabs will cause the income tax to increase as well.

-- Income tax is taxed on the basis of total income earned and the tax rate is then determined from the tax slab under which the total income earned by an employee falls.
+- Income tax is taxed on the basis of total income earned, and the tax rate is then determined from the tax slab under which the total income earned by an employee falls.
 On the other hand, the payroll tax is fixed in nature.
-This means that in a payroll tax mechanism, the tax liability of an individual will not change with the increase or decrease in the employees’ salary.
+This means that in a payroll tax mechanism, an individual’s tax liability will not change with the increase or decrease in the employees’ salary.